cykod/HTML5GameTutorial/_posts/2013-09-07-game2-icon-hack.md

 We can remove all the control code, as that'll be different in this game, and just use the stock `stepControls` for the player to move around.
 We'll do the same thing for the enemy sprite, removing the control component and the hit callback.

 We'll also make a few changes to the TileLayer class, now called `HackMap`.
 The first change is that we'll be loading a TMX file called `countryside.tmx` instead of a hand-created level.json file.
 TMX files are created with the open-source [Tiled Map Editor](http://www.mapeditor.org/) and it sure beats creating JSON arrays by hand.
-The second change to `HackMap` is overriding the collidableTile

-Other than changing some constants, alternating the name of the tile map class and the name of the level to countryside, the starter code is just pared-down version of the Tower Man game.
+The second change to `HackMap` is overriding the `collidableTile` method.
+By default any tile that isn't 0 counts as a tile that causes a collision, but for this game, we want to be able to use additional tiles for the background that the player can walk over. `collidableTile`'s job is to return true when a specific tile number should cause a collision.
+In this case we want stone and water tiles (1 and 2) to cause collisions and the rest not to.

 ```javascript
 window.addEventListener("load",function() {